klange/toaruos/README.md

 ## Backwards Compatibility Notes

-No ABI or API compatibility is guaranteed through the development of ToaruOS-NIH.
+No ABI or API compatibility is guaranteed through the development of ToaruOS.
 Until a larger corpus of third-party software is ported to our new C library, APIs may change to improve or simplify library use, or to fix bugs.
 Even kernel ABI compatibility is not guaranteed as system calls are improved or made more compliant with expectations of POSIX or the C standard.

 ## Rationale